nponeccop/vz/README.md

   /usr/share/perl5/vendor_perl/HTTP/Date.pm
 ```

-The `spec` file created in current directory can be used to create a minimal chroot
+The `spec` file created in current directory can be used to create a minimal OCI rootfs/chroot